dotnet/arcade/Documentation/HowToCreatePackages.md

   `src/Microsoft.DotNet.ProjectOne/tests`

-- It would be great if you could include a `README.md` file on the root of the package.
+- You should include a `README.md` file on the root of the package.

 - Make sure the namespace prefix of the package follows the name of the project.
 For instance: